HIPAA Services

 4. How does IRI perform re-ID risk scoring?

-IRI FieldShield and the Voracity platform include a Risk Scoring wizard that analyzes quasi-identifiers in database or flat-file rows and generates statistical risk metrics and visual reports across multiple attack models.
+The IRI FieldShield data masking tool and the IRI Voracity data management platform which includes FieldShield features a separate Re-ID Risk Scoring wizard in the IRI Workbench IDE that analyzes and reports on quasi-identifiers in database or flat-file rows and generates statistical risk metrics across multiple attack models.

 5. What are equivalence classes in re-ID risk scoring?